sjfke/ocp-sample-flask-helm/README.md

 No resources found in work01 namespace.
 ```

-While this works, moving the `route.host` and `route.port.targetPort` into to the `values.yaml` make things clearer and easier to maintain.
+While this works, moving the `route.host` and `route.port.targetPort` into to the `values.yaml` make things clearer
+and easier to maintain, especially should you want to add HTTPS/TLS support.

 ```bash
 $ cat -n templates/route.yaml